madchap/pres/PITCHME.md

 ### DevSecOps Lausanne meetup
 ##### 13.06.2017
-DevSecOps intro &amp; infra insights
+DevSecOps - thoughts from an infra guy

 ---